TRex22/ocr-file/README.md

 ### Notes / Tips
 Set `extract_pdf_images` to `false` for higher quality OCR.
 However this will consume more temporary space per PDF page and also be considerably slower.

-Image pre-processing only thresholds (bw), normalises the colour space, removes speckles and tries to straighten the image.
+Image pre-processing only thresholds (bw), normalises the colour space, removes speckles, removes shadows and tries to straighten the image.
 Will make the end result Black and White but have far more accurate OCR (PDFs).
 The order of operations is important, but steps can be removed when necessary.
+Expanding the colour dynamic range with `'norm'` can also be done but isn't recommended.

 ### Simple CLI
 Once installed you can use `ocr-file` as a CLI.
 Its currently a reduced set of options.
 These are subject to change in future versions